 The programme may be altered due to navigational factors with locks, water levels or congestion at certain sites.

-Launched in 2014, Péniche Raymonde is a surprisingly spacious barge registered in France with a mainly European crew.
+Launched in 2016, Péniche Déborah is registered in France with a mainly European crew.
 For 20 years Jules Verne has been the main UK partner of the innovative French cruise company, CroisiEurope, established 40 years ago, now boasting the largest European river and barge fleet (over 40 ships), yet still operated by the same family.
 All drinks, except premium brands are included throughout the cruise.
-Enjoy International and French cuisine with a choice of wines in an elegant one-sitting dining room.
+Enjoy International and French cuisine with a choice of French wines in an elegant one-sitting dining room.
 Breakfast is a buffet, lunch and dinner waiter service.
 Reception, lounge bar, sun terrace with Jacuzzi and sundeck, WiFi (free/limited).
 Bicycles are available for use when the vessel is moored.
 The vessel does not sail at night.
-10 air-conditioned lower deck cabins (118 sq. ft.) with picture window, private facilities, hairdryer, safe and satellite TV.
+10 air-conditioned Lower Deck cabins (86 sq. ft.) with picture window, private facilities, hairdryer, safe and satellite TV.

 per person in a twin Lower Deck cabin